Joysticks (film): Plot

 Jefferson Bailey (Scott McGinnis) runs the most popular video arcade in town, much to the chagrin of local businessman Joseph Rutter (Joe Don Baker).
 With his two bumbling nephews, Rutter aims to frame Bailey and have his business shut down.
 Bailey, however, is wise to Rutter's plan and teams with best friends Eugene Groebe (Leif Green) and McDorfus (Jim Greenleaf) to stop this scheme, which also involves a video game duel with punker King Vidiot (Jon Gries).

 Production

-Director Graydon Clark decided his next film would be an R-rated teen sex comedy based around video games when he saw a group of teenagers playing arcade games in the lobby during a test screening of his previous film, Wacko.
+Director Greydon Clark decided his next film would be an R-rated teen sex comedy based around video games when he saw a group of teenagers playing arcade games in the lobby during a test screening of his previous film, Wacko.
 The original title was Video Madness.
 The production took 13 days.
 Midway Games allowed the film to use the image of Pac-Man just for featuring its games in the film.
 These included Satan's Hollow and the then-unreleased Super Pac-Man used during the film's climactic video game showdown.
 It also showcased a game by Los Angeles company Computer Kinetics Corp. called Stripper, which was a mod of a Shoei game called Streaker.